SleepyFool-gh/Sleepy_macros/p-macro/readme.md

 # `<<p>>` Macro

+## THIS MACRO IS A WORK IN PROGRESS.
+EXPECT THINGS TO BREAK.

 A container macro that attempts to automatically wrap any unprocessed raw text enclosed into individual `<p>` elements so you don't have to.

 &nbsp;